threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/network/mycelium_network.md

 - flag `mycelium` field in workload with true, also the `planetary` field should be flagged with true.
 - User can support hex seed which ip will be generated from or they'll be generated automatic.
 - providing seeds, that's what makes ip fixed from anywhere.
-- `Note that user can't use same network seed in multiple nodes.`
+  > Note user can't use same network seed in multiple nodes.

 ```ts
 const vms: MachinesModel = {